microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 If you make the same call several times, the account balance will continue to increase.
 Give it a try to confirm that the `accounts` map in memory is updated at runtime.
 Of course, if you stop the program, all the deposits you did get lost, but that's expected in this initial version.

-## Expose Withdraw Method
+## Expose the withdraw method

 Finally, let's expose the method to withdraw money from an account.
 Again, let's first create the `withdraw` function in the main program that will validate the account number information, withdraw, and print out any error you receive from the core package.
 Add the following function to your main program:

 ```go
 func withdraw(w http.ResponseWriter, req *http.Request) {